Saadani National Park

 The park provides a unique and thrilling opportunity to observe the interaction of African wildlife with the ocean.

-Bottled-nosed dolphins are common off the Southern coast of the reserve.
-Whales can regularly be spotted passing through the Zanzibar Channel in the months of October and November.
+Bottled-nosed dolphins are commonly spotted off the Southern coast of the reserve.
+Whales can regularly be seen passing through the Zanzibar Channel in the months of October and November.
 And there is a green turtle breeding beach at Madete in the North of the reserve.

 Saadani has a diverse population of birds and mammals including the rare Roosevelt sable.